Sanctuary (2022 film)

-Sanctuary is a 2022 American dark comedy psychological thriller film directed by Zachary Wigon and written by Micah Bloomberg.
-It stars Margaret Qualley and Christopher Abbott and was produced by David Lancaster, Stephanie Wilcox, Ilya Stewart, and Pavel Burian.

-Sanctuary had its world premiere at the 47th Toronto International Film Festival on September 11, 2022, and was released in the United States on May 19, 2023, by Neon.
-The film received positive reviews from critics. grossed $535,201 in the United States and $259,161 internationally, for a worldwide total of $794,362, against an estimated budget of $775,281.
+Sanctuary is a 2022 American dark comedy psychological thriller film directed by Zachary Wigon from a screenplay by Micah Bloomberg.
+It stars Margaret Qualley and Christopher Abbott as a dominatrix and her client who have an emotionally intense final session as he transitions to the life of CEO of a large company.
+The film had its world premiere at the Toronto International Film Festival on September 11, 2022, and received a limited theatrical release in the United States on May 19, 2023.

 Plot

-Hal Porterfield orders room service in a luxury hotel suite, where he is joined by Rebecca Marin, who poses as an interviewer for the position of CEO of the hotel chain.
-As the conversation progresses, her questions become increasingly personal and sexually charged, revealing that she is a dominatrix acting out a script Hal has prepared.
-After forcing Hal to clean the bathroom in his underwear, she allows him to climax.

-During dinner, they step out of character.
-Hal explains that following his father's death, he is about to formally assume the CEO position, and continuing their relationship would be inappropriate.
-He offers Rebecca an expensive watch as a parting gift.
+As Hal Porterfield orders room service in a fancy hotel, Rebecca Marin arrives to interview him for the position of CEO at this hotel chain.
+Her questions become increasingly personal and eventually turn to sexual degradation; she is actually a dominatrix following a script that Hal has prepared.
+After she forces him to clean the bathroom in his underwear, she allows him to climax.
+While having dinner together out of character, they discuss his real-life transition to being CEO of the company after his father's death.
+He explains that their relationship is inappropriate for his new lifestyle and that they can no longer see each other, and gives her an expensive watch as a parting gift.
 Offended, she leaves abruptly.

-Rebecca later returns, citing Hal's father's management principles to argue that he is unfit for the role.
-She demands half of his first-year salary, threatening to release recordings of their sessions if he refuses.
-Although Hal initially appears unaffected, he eventually destroys the hotel room in a rage while searching for the hidden camera.
+She soon returns to the hotel room and, using some of the business philosophy that Hal's father put into his management book, alleges that Hal is unfit for his job and demands half of his first year salary ($4 million), revealing that she has recorded their sessions and will leak them to the public if he refuses.
+Hal acts unbothered by the blackmail threat, but he eventually trashes the apartment in a rage looking for the camera as Rebecca mocks him.

 Hal accidentally electrocutes himself.
-As he lies stunned, Rebecca observes his arousal.
-Hal claims their relationship is purely transactional and without emotional attachment, asserting that he could have her killed.
-Rebecca appears disturbed but initiates sex at knifepoint, declaring that she intends to become pregnant and tie their lives together.
+While lying on the floor, Rebecca points out that he has become aroused.
+Hal says that their relationship is purely transactional; he has no emotional attachment to her and if he wanted, he could have her killed.
+Rebecca seems disturbed by this at first, but initiates sex at knifepoint and asserting that Hal will impregnate her, tying them together for life.